tinuzz/wp-plugin-trackserver/readme.txt

   mod-rewrite and Pretty Permalinks.
-* Add 'use_trackserver' capability for authors, editors and admins and use it to restrict tracking to those roles, while at the same time allowing non- admins to manage their own tracks
+* Add 'use_trackserver' capability for authors, editors and admins and use it to restrict tracking to those roles, while at the same time allowing non- admins to manage their own tracks.
-* Add shortcode attribute 'gpx' for loading a GPX file directly from an external URL
+* Add shortcode attribute 'gpx' for loading a GPX file directly from an external URL.
-* Calculate and store the total distance of a track at the time of upload
+* Calculate and store the total distance of a track at the time of upload.
-* Add bulk action to recalculate track distances
+* Add bulk action to recalculate track distances.
-* Add shortcode attributes: color, weight, opacity, for controlling track display style
+* Add shortcode attributes: color, weight, opacity, for controlling track display style.
-* Fix security bug where it was possible to delete or merge other users' tracks
+* Fix security bug where it was possible to delete or merge other users' tracks.
-* Code cleanup and inline documentation
+* Code cleanup and inline documentation.

 = v1.2 =
-* Allow GPX files to be uploaded and added to posts/pages via the WP media manager
+* Allow GPX files to be uploaded and added to posts/pages via the WP media manager.
-* Drastically improve performance of importing GPX files (via WP admin or HTTP POST)
+* Drastically improve performance of importing GPX files (via WP admin or HTTP POST).
-* Fix UTC to local time conversion for GPX imports, correct for DST in most cases
+* Fix UTC to local time conversion for GPX imports, correct for DST in most cases.
-* Show start/end markers in track view modal in the admin
+* Show start/end markers in track view modal in the admin.
-* Show map name as modal title when viewing from track management in the admin
+* Show map name as modal title when viewing from track management in the admin.
-* Optimize track view modal layout
+* Optimize track view modal layout.
-* Bugfixes
+* Bugfixes.

 = v1.1 =
-* Implement 'markers' shortcode to disable start/end markers on tracks
+* Implement 'markers' shortcode to disable start/end markers on tracks.
-* Make tile server URL a configurable option
+* Make tile server URL a configurable option.
-* Bugfixes
+* Bugfixes.

 = v1.0 =
-* Implement 'delete' bulk-action in track management
+* Implement 'delete' bulk-action in track management.
-* Implement 'merge' bulk-action in track management
+* Implement 'merge' bulk-action in track management.
-* Implement 'Upload tracks' from track management
+* Implement 'Upload tracks' from track management.
-* Code cleanups
+* Code cleanups.

 = v0.9 =
-* Initial release, with tracking supoort, simple shortcode and track management interface
+* Initial release, with tracking supoort, simple shortcode and track management interface.

 == Upgrade Notice ==